rvaiya/warpd/man.md

 **movement_increment**: The movement increment used for grid and discrete mode. (default: 20).

-**close_key**: Prematurely terminate the movement session. (default: Escape).

 **buttons**: The number of columns in the grid. (default: m,comma,period).

-**trigger_mods**: A set of modifiers which, when used in conjunction with the grid keys, immediately activates the grid and moves to the corresponding quadrant.
-E.G if set to `M-A` then `M-A-u` (where `M` is the windows key) will immediately warp to the first quadrant when pressed. (default: M-C).

 **double_click_timeout**: The length of time (in ms) before warp automatically deactivates after the last click.
-0 disables automatic deactivation entirely. (default: 300).
+0 disables automatic deactivation entirely.
+This option only applies to button 1 (left click). (default: 300).

 **grid_nr**: The number of rows in the grid. (default: 2).